zimolzak/birthday-party/list.md

   goes from the bottom to the top.
 Possibly with a blunt, rectangle-type end, instead of coming to a point.

-# Medium priority

-Many of these are very fun, but either I don't "need" them, or I would use them but not all that often.
-I would be very happy to receive any of them!

-## Clothes

 - **Short sleeve button-front** shirt, casual, all cotton.
 Usually size large.
-Especially Brooks Brothers regular fit (blue label) with button-down collar.
+Solid color.
+(Example: Brooks Brothers regular fit (blue label) with button-down collar, although I don't need that exact brand.)

 - Any **short sleeve shirt from Criquet**, [criquetshirts.com](https://criquetshirts.com), around $90.
 Size: